no1seman/graphqlapi/docs/graphqlapi.md

 ### init()

-`init(httpd, middleware, endpoint, models_dir, opts)` - function is used to initialize GraphQLAPI module,
+`graphqlapi.init(httpd, middleware, endpoint, models_dir, opts)` - function is used to initialize GraphQLAPI module,

 where: